 Welcome to the home page of the Scandinavian Journal of Work, Environment & Health.
-We are an internationally renowned periodical in the top quarter of Public, Environmental and Occupational Health journals in the 2011 Journal Citation Report.
-Our 2011 impact factor is 3.122; our 5-year impact factor is 3.834.
+We are an internationally renowned periodical in the top 11% of the scientific edition of Public, Environmental and Occupational Health journals in the 2012 Journal Citation Report and the top 4% of the social sciences edition.
+Our 2012 impact factor is 3.775; our 5-year impact factor is 3.784.

 - Free access - read these articles selected by our editor

 - Electronic submission (E-submission) of manuscripts

 - Prepublication of articles in our new Online-first section

 - See our website's top-viewed articles from previous years and by month in 2013

 - View the top-cited articles from 2011-2013 free of access

 - Work, Well-being and Wealth: Active Ageing at Work conference abstracts are available here.